Build your first Blazor App with UI Kit blocks

 -

-In the online demo, navigate to the Authentication category and select the Sign In block.
-This will direct you to the appropriate demo page.
+In the online demo, navigate to the Authentication category and select the Sign in block.
+This opens the corresponding demo page.

 -

-On the demo page, go to the first demo, which showcases a simple sign-in block.
+On the demo page, open the first demo, which showcases a simple Sign in block.
 Choose the desired theme, then switch from the Preview tab to the Code tab.

 -

-In the Code tab, copy the Razor (HTML) code using the Copy to Clipboard option and paste it into the Components -> Pages -> Home.razor file, replacing its content with the provided “Hello, world!” example.
+In the Code tab, copy the Razor (HTML) code using the Copy to Clipboard option and paste it into the Components -> Pages -> Home.razor file, replacing the default “Hello, world!” content.

 Ensure that you do not remove the

 - If CSS is provided, copy the CSS code, create a new file Components -> Pages -> Home.razor.css, and paste the code into it.
-Similarly, if a C# code is provided, create a new file Components -> Pages -> Home.razor.cs and paste the C# code into it.
-Otherwise, you can ignore this step.
+If C# code is provided, create a new file Components -> Pages -> Home.razor.cs and paste the code into it.
+Otherwise, ignore this step.

 Steps to explore and copy block code snippets from the GitHub source